leadout-plugin/leadout/readme.txt

 What languages is LeadOut available in?

-Right now, LeadOut is only available in English.
-We’re hoping to offer translations soon.
+LeadOut is only available in English.

 Does LeadOut work with WooCommerce?